Project CARS (video game): Release

-Project CARS was released in different editions.

-In addition to the standard version of the game, the Project CARS Limited Edition was released at Day One.
-This edition featured a book called "Project Cars: By Racers 4 Racers" and five extra cars: the Ford GT40 Mk IV, BMW M1 Procar, McLaren F1, Sauber C9 and the Mercedes-Benz AMG C63 Class Coupé DTM.

-Moreover, the pre-order version of both Limited and standard edition featured the Modified Car Pack containing three bonus cars: the Ruf CTR3 SMS-R, Pagani Zonda Cinque Roadster and the Ariel Atom Mugen.
+Project CARS was released in numerous different editions.
+In addition to the standard version of the game, the Project CARS Limited Edition was released at launch.
+This edition featured a book called "Project Cars: By Racers 4 Racers" and five extra cars; the Ford GT40 Mk IV, BMW M1 Procar, McLaren F1, Sauber C9, and the Mercedes-Benz AMG C63 Class Coupé DTM.
+Moreover, those who pre-ordered either version also received the Modified Car Pack which added three bonus cars; the Ruf CTR3 SMS-R, Pagani Zonda Cinque Roadster, and the Ariel Atom Mugen.

-On 6 May 2016, Slightly Mad Studios released the complete edition of the game, titled Project CARS Game of the Year Edition.
-This version features all DLCs and free bonus content already released.
-Moreover, the complete version adds two new cars, the Pagani Zonda Revolución and the Pagani Huayra BC, and the Nürburgring Nordschleife in its 24-hour configuration.
+On 6 May 2016, Slightly Mad Studios released Project CARS Game of the Year Edition.
+This version features all the DLCs and free bonus content that was released and additionally adds two new cars - the Pagani Zonda Revolución and the Pagani Huayra BC - and the Nürburgring Nordschleife track in its 24-hour configuration.

-On 3 October 2022, the game was delisted from digital storefronts due to expiring car and track licenses, although the game will remain playable for those who currently own it.
+On 3 October 2022, Project CARS was delisted from digital storefronts due to expiring car and track licenses.
+The game remains playable for those who own it physically, or purchased the game digitally prior to the delisting.